Azure-Samples/azuresandbox/README.md

 #### Windows Subsystem for Linux

-Windows users can use [WSL](https://learn.microsoft.com/windows/wsl/about) which supports a [variety of Linux distributions](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#list-available-linux-distributions).
-The current default distribution `Ubuntu 24.04 LTS (Noble Numbat)` is recommended.
+Windows users can use [WSL](https://learn.microsoft.com/windows/wsl/about) which supports a [variety of Linux distributions](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#list-available-linux-distributions). `Ubuntu 22.04 LTS (Jammy Jellyfish)` is recommended.
 Please note these instructions may vary for different Linux releases and/or distributions.

 * Windows prerequisites ([Step-By-Step Video](https://youtu.be/Q4dOoQspt90))
   * Install [Visual Studio Code on Windows](https://code.visualstudio.com/docs/setup/windows)